donheshanthaka/Price-Finder-Deep-Learning-Model/README.md

 <img src="https://user-images.githubusercontent.com/61963664/188676387-8d48bf4d-bd20-477f-b04a-83c33d9cc480.png" alt="EfficientNet performance chart" width="50%" />

+## ⚒ Development

-### Building the feature extraction model
+**Building the feature extraction model:**

-Since the model is created using a jupyter notebook, all the relevant steps and decisions made are mentioned in the notebook itself, therefore it will not be repeated in this documentaion.
-However since the notebook is available in github it can be viewed without running the project through an anaconda instance.
+Since the model is created using a jupyter notebook, all the relevant steps and decisions made are mentioned in the notebook itself, therefore it will not be repeated in this documentation.
+However, since the notebook is available in github it can be viewed without running the project through an anaconda instance.

 [The model develeopment notebook](https://github.com/donheshanthaka/Price-Finder-Deep-Learning-Model/blob/main/classification_model/Price_Finder_AI_Model.ipynb)

-*For users who are following this project from the initial steps can start running the notebook and continue to work there if you have followed upto step 3 in setting up the anaconda virtual environment.*
+*For users who are following this project from the initial steps can start running the notebook and continue to work there if you have followed up to step 3 in setting up the anaconda virtual environment.*
-## Model Evaluation
+## 📈 Evaluation

 After successful build on the model and fitting for 5 epochs with train and validation datasets an accuracy of **97.26%** was achieved when being evaluated on the test dataset.

-**Evaluting the model based on training and validation loss:**
+**Evaluating the model based on training and validation loss:**

 ![model training and validation loss](https://user-images.githubusercontent.com/61963664/188704934-d6e1df4e-d1ba-47f2-9088-ae0cf73ad015.png)

-**Evaluting the model based on training and validation accuracy:**
+**Evaluating the model based on training and validation accuracy:**

 ![model training and validation accuracy](https://user-images.githubusercontent.com/61963664/188705011-a0030ac4-a242-40a3-a294-6ab028ecb28a.png)